30 Years Ago: Kiss Star in Their Own Comic Book

-These days, we’re very much accustomed to the merchandising juggernaut-slash-rock band known as Kiss — and “selling out” for commercials and tie-in products is simply second nature for most pop artists.
+These days, we’re very much accustomed to the merchandising juggernaut/rock band known as Kiss — and “selling out” for commercials and tie-in products is simply second nature for most pop artists.

 But in the ’70s, lending your music or your likeness to a major corporation could still cost you some cred — which is just one of the reasons why it made headlines when Kiss teamed up with Marvel Comics in 1977.

-The “blood comic” was released to quite a bit of fanfare, and today, copies in good condition can fetch over $200 on the used market — but it was just the beginning of the band’s long comics career, which includes more Marvel appearances as well as an ‘Archie’ crossover and a brand new series that launched this month.
+The “blood comic” was released to quite a bit of fanfare, and today, copies in good condition can fetch more than $200 on the used market — but it was just the beginning of the band’s long comics career, which includes more Marvel appearances as well as an Archie crossover and new series launched in the ’10s.